Anole (character): Post M-Day

 Anole is one of only 27 students at the Institute who does not lose his mutant powers in the aftermath of "House of M" (also known as Decimation or M-Day).
 The squad system is dissolved and the remaining students are merged into one group.
 Shortly afterward, Emma Frost sets up an all-out brawl amongst the remaining students to determine who will become the new team of X-Men trainees (dubbed the New X-Men); Victor is not selected for the squad, but remains at the school.
 When Northstar returns with his sister Aurora and attacks the Institute, Anole finds him and is able to temporarily snap him out of the mind control set in place by the Children of the Vault.
 Anole's joy at seeing his former mentor is short-lived, as Northstar returns to his mind-controlled status and knocks him out.
-The school is later attacked by William Stryker and his army of mutant-exterminating Purifiers.
-This results in a bus full of Anole's classmates being killed and the murder of other friends at the school.
+The school is later attacked by William Stryker and his army of mutant-exterminating Purifiers, killing many of the students.